 - Its practice is the very essence of Art 22 (2) of the Indian constitution.

-- Anticipatory Bail is envisaged under section 438 of the Code of Criminal Procedure (CrPC).
+- Section 438 of the Code of Criminal Procedure (CrPC) envisions Anticipatory Bail.

 - The Code of Criminal Procedure (CrPC) differentiates between “bailable” and “non-bailable” offenses.

-- It also defines three kinds of bail that can be granted — regular bail under Sections 437 and 439; interim bail or short-term bail which is given when regular or anticipatory bail application is pending before the court; and anticipatory or pre-arrest bail.
+- Three kinds of bail—regular bail under Sections 437 and 439, interim bail or short-term bail, granted when a regular or anticipatory bail application is pending; and anticipatory or pre-arrest bail—are defined by it.

 Conditions for granting an Anticipatory bail:-